Curriculum Religious Education

 What pupils learn

 Each term pupils study three topics, each lasting four weeks and following a common theme across the school.
-As the children move through the school this theme is developed further, appropriate to the pupils age and stage of learning.

 The termly themes are as follows: